 While it is generally considered prevalent and rather common and people will have a good sense of what it is, the difficulty in putting a finger on exactly what it entails can be a challenge because it takes many forms.

 The actions are chronic aggressions whose aim is to purposely belittle the victim.
 Many of the categorizations overlap or proceed in tandem.

-An interesting twist to the assaults is that they often simply turn on and off to further the confusion, lack of consistency and raise fear.
+An interesting twist to the assaults in emotionally abusive relationships is that they often simply turn on and off to further the confusion, lack of consistency and raise fear.

 Gaslighting is when an abuser purposely sets out to make a victim confused about or doubt what they know as reality.